meninosousa/Proliant/README.md

 - WebUI
 - Low requirements

 There's a strange USB internal port on this motherboard, so instead of using one of the 4 trays for the OS (and a HDD/SSD) or the ODD tray with some adapters for this tiny OS, I decided to install it on a small USB flash drive (4-16 GB).
-This will be easy, quoting the documentation[^omvbusbinstall]:
+This will be easy, quoting the documentation[^omvusbinstall]:

 >**Installation on USB**
 >